 Gauge isn't vital on these gloves, but it does make a difference in the size and fit.

-Stitch gauge affects the length the gloves.
+Stitch gauge affects the length of the gloves.
 Adjust the number of chains in the foundation chain to make the gloves longer or shorter.

 Row gauge affects the width and sizing of the gloves.
 Adjust the number of rows to make the size you need.